tpbilton/GUSMap/README.md

-# GusMap Version 0.1.0
+# GusMap Version 1.0.0

 Genotyping Uncertainty with Sequencing data and linkage MAPping (GUSMap).

-An R package for constructing genetic linkage maps using low (or high) coverage sequencing data with requiring filtering with respect to read depth.
-This release accompanies the publication by Bilton et al. (2017).
+An R package for constructing genetic linkage maps using low (or high) coverage sequencing data with requiring filtering with respect to read depth published by Bilton et al (2017).

+This branch of GUSMap is a development version to include the ability to undertake a complete linkage mapping approach, with some additional features being added progressively..

 ### Installation: